Jeremy Harwood, Martin Hardcastle

-The student will study cosmic chemical enrichment using computational simulations.
+Just after the Big Bang, the first stars form, and cause the first enrichment in the Universe when they die.
+What is the nature of the first stars?
+How massive are they?
+Which elements were produced?
+When do we have enough elements to permit life?
+The student will answer these questions by using computational simulations to follow the chemical and dynamical evolution of the Universe across Cosmic Time.
 Our simulation code self-consistently includes relevant physics of atomic matter - hydrodynamics, star formation, chemical enrichment from Type II and Ia supernovae, and feedback from supernovae and supermassive black holes - and therefore, the predictions are comparable with observations from nearby to distant galaxies.
 In the early Universe, the first stars are supposed be more massive and cause pair-instability supernovae or black-hole-forming faint supernovae, and thus have different nucleosynthesis yields.
-The student will include the chemical enrichment from the first stars into the simulation code, and constrain the nature of the first stars by comparing to the observations of high-redshift galaxies (and quasar absorption line systems).
+The student will include the chemical enrichment from the first stars into the simulation code, and constrain the nature of the first stars by comparing to the observations of high-redshift galaxies and quasar absorption line systems.

 Elias Brinks, Luke Hindson